|

 then the bottom jack L1/L2 typically house L3/L4.

-15. A safer VoIP wiring alternative
+15. The safest VoIP wiring alternative

 |